timotr/harjutused/hajusrakendused/spareparts.md

 ## This exercise can be divided into 4 parts:
 * Read data from CSV file to the memory
-* Send data back in JSON format as is
+* Send data back in JSON format using HTTP web server
 * Filter/search spare parts using serial number or part name
 * Extra points for pagination and sorting